errantSquam/guitarcade-speedup/README.md

 # guitarcade-speedup
 Hello!
 This is a WIP/proof of concept :]

+**UPDATE: CHANGED TO XDELTA PATCHES FOR LEGAL REASONS.
+Please download xdeltaUI and patch them onto your .psarc files!
+Let me know if anything doesn't work.**

 To use the mod, drag and drop the file into the guitarcade folder of your Rocksmith 2014 install.
 Please create a backup of the old file before you add your mod!
 (You can also rename the old file to \[name].psarc.bak and remove the ".bak" part if you wish to revert changes.)